-Printed Material: it is still common to have printed material to share at your physical location, at any networking events you might attend or for people you run into in the grocery store.
-These materials may include business cards and brochures or postcards that explain your basic offering and have contact information on how to buy.
-Update your printed material design and style once few years, reprinting as needed.
+Printed Material: it is still common to have printed material to share at your physical location, at any networking events you might attend, or for people you run into at the grocery store.
+These materials may include business cards and brochures or postcards that explain your basic offering, include contact information, and information on how to buy.
+Update your printed material design and style once every few years, reprinting as needed.

-Digital Material: you must have a website and it can be a “digital brochure” with the same basic information in your printed material or it can be a more robust way to engage with your customers such as including blogs, forums, videos and more.
-Have a digital newsletter with information about your new offerings, sales, events, highlighting testimonials from happy customers using your product/service and send that out at the same time once per month.
-Most newsletter services such as Constant Contact, Mail Chimp and MyEmma allow you to schedule newsletters and will show you analytics such as open rates, time of opening and most popular areas or links by clicks and views.
+Digital Material: you must have a website.
+It can be a “digital brochure” with the same basic information in your printed material, or you can include blogs, forums, videos, and other features to make it a more robust way to engage with your customers.
+Once a month, send out a digital newsletter with information about your new offerings, sales, and events.
+Be sure to highlight testimonials from happy customers using your product/service.
+Most newsletter services, such as Constant Contact, Mail Chimp, and MyEmma allow you to schedule newsletters and will show you analytics, such as open rates, time of opening, and most popular areas or links by clicks and views.

-Update your website design and style every few years.
-If you do have a forum or blog, update new posts on a regular schedule such as weekly.
+Just like with your print materials, update your website design and style every few years.
+If you do have a forum or blog, update new posts on a regular schedule (i.e., weekly).
 Update your newsletter design to match any updated web design and send that out monthly or as you have new announcements or content.
-Beware of getting too excited and posting too frequently to start, it can be hard to consistently come up with content.
+Beware of getting too excited and posting too frequently to start; it can be hard to consistently come up with content.

 Every social media platform is different.
-Generally Instagram and Twitter have better success with more regular postings such as two or three times a day, compared to Facebook that may only have one post per day.
+Generally, Instagram and Twitter have better success with more regular postings, maybe two or three times a day, compared to Facebook, which may only have one post per day.
 Find the rhythm that works best for you.
 There are new social media platforms appearing (and disappearing) all the time.
 Test what works for you and stick with it.
 As platforms change, reevaluate every quarter or at least every year to see if you are getting any value from posting.
 Paid advertising can also be an option.

-Example: in reopening your studio, you have revamped your look to better address your new customer base and that style is consistently shown through your printed material and your website.
+Example: in reopening your studio, you have revamped your look to better address your new customer base and that style is consistently shown through your printed materials and your website.
 You are not ready for the commitment it takes to have a blog, but you love social media and have noticed a lot of your customers taking photos and videos of themselves in class.
-Repost your students success on your Instagram using a hashtag specific to your studio.
-Do this at least daily and if you don’t have a student success to repost, post a note about an upcoming event, sale or highlight the products such as apparel and grip available for purchase at your studio.
+Repost your students’ success on your Instagram using a hashtag specific to your studio.
+Do this at least daily, and if you don’t have a student success to repost, post a note about an upcoming event or sale or highlight the products such as apparel and grip available for purchase at your studio.
 Generally, if someone has a public profile and has tagged your studio or brand in the post, they are allowing you to repost.
 NEVER repost private content.
-If you are concerned about reposting content, reach out to the person first and ask if they are ok with you reposting them.
-Do this in writing such as through email or a direct message.
+If you are concerned about reposting content, reach out to the person first and ask if they are ok with you reposting.
+Do this in writing, such as through email or a direct message.

 Remember to always keep your customer in mind—the who—reinforcing why they should choose you and engaging with them in a way that is relevant (how).
 Sometimes the choice is not between you and a competitor, but you and not choosing anything at all.
 Keep talking with your customer!